Refinitiv/Real-Time-SDK/Cpp-C/Eta/TestTools/QATools/qa_readme.txt

 consumer-PTimeout-001: Alter Consumer to add proxy connection timeout.
 Add option -ptimeout.
     Note: to display the curl_easy_setopt's parameters in runBlockingLibcurlProxyConnection use eta-PTimeout-001.

+consumer-Ws-001: Alter Consumer to add test options for Websocket transport which are; -testCompressionZlib

+consumer-Ws-002: Alter Consumer to works with Websocket json blocking mode.
+Test option: -socketBlockingMode

 Module:  Value Add Consumer
 ---------------------------